The irreducible components of the primal cohomology of the theta divisor of an abelian fivefold: Global monodromy

-The next four propositions describe the variable middle cohomology $H^4(\T_t)_{var}$ and its relation with the primal cohomology $\bK_t$.

-\begin{proposition} The variable cohomology $H^m(\T_t)_{var}$ is equal to $\sum_{i=1}^{42}\mathbb{V}_i^m$. \end{proposition} \begin{proof}By Equation (\ref{eqnLP}) and Proposition \ref{propmono}, when the theta divisor has one or two nodes, the local monodromy representation is trivial after we make a base change of order $2$.
+\begin{proposition} The variable cohomology $H^m(\T_t)_{var}$ is equal to $\sum_{i=1}^{42}\mathbb{V}_i^m$. \end{proposition} \begin{proof} By Equations \eqref{eqnLP} and \eqref{eqnmono}, when the theta divisor has one or two nodes, the local monodromy representation is trivial after we make a base change of order $2$.
 Thus from the Clemens-Schmid sequence, there are no `local vanishing cocycles' near these singular theta divisors.
-Therefore the space of vanishing cocycles is generated by the `local vanishing cocyles' near $\T_{s_i}$, $i=1,...,42$. \end{proof}
+Therefore, by the global invariant cycles theorem, and since $\pi_1 (X \cap \cV)$ is generated by loops around the points of $X \setminus (X\cap \cV)$, the variable cohomology is generated by the `local vanishing cocyles' near $\T_{s_i}$, $i=1,...,42$. \end{proof}